Franchertz/SQL-Project_W2_repo/README.md

 ## Challenges
          Challenges incldue:
          a.
-The datssets were missing alot
+The datasets were missing
-            of information.
+            alot of information.
          b.
+Alot of duplicate data
-Alot of errors while insertin
+         c.
+Alot of errors while inserting
             the values into the tables in pgadmin4, was resolved by getting the right data types.
-         c.
+         d.
 Writing the queries

 ## Future Goals
     If I had more time, I would say it is relative.